earthly/website/blog/_posts/2024-04-04-cosine_similarity_text_embeddings.md

 ---
-title: "Consine Similarity and Text Embeddings In Python with OpenAI"
+title: "Cosine Similarity and Text Embeddings In Python with OpenAI"
 categories:
   - Tutorials
 toc: true